becdetat/naive-ios-urlcache/README.md

-# Naive offline cache for iOS application `UIWebView`
+# Naive offline cache for iOS `UIWebView` applications

 Dropping this in to an iOS application will allow `UIWebView` to work offline.